dario-ramos/housing_scrapper/README.md

 In Linux, this might fail if you don't have some libraries.
 Install them like this in Debian-like distros:

-`sudo apt-get install libxml2-dev libxmlsec1-dev`
+`sudo apt-get install libxml2-dev libxmlsec1-dev libffi-dev`

 ## Configuration